Photo by Louis Hansel on Unsplash

 Roast Vegetables to Enhance Sweetness

-Roasting vegetables brings out their natural sweetness and makes them so delicious, you’ll have no trouble getting everyone to eat them. ๐Ÿฅ’ Toss broccoli, Brussels sprouts, carrots, or bell peppers in olive oil, salt, and pepper, then roast them at a high temperature until they’re tender and caramelized.
-Serve them as a side dish or blend them into a creamy soup. ๐Ÿณ
+Roasting vegetables brings out their natural sweetness and makes them incredibly delicious.
+Toss them with olive oil, herbs, and spices, and roast them at a high temperature until they’re tender and caramelized.
+Roasted vegetables are a fantastic addition to salads, grain bowls, or as a side dish.

 Use Dips and Sauces to Encourage Veggie Consumption